aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync_events.md

     More specific routes will always take precedence over less specific ones.
 For example, `/default/channel1` will take precedence over `/default/*`, which will take precedence over `/*`.

-### Processing events with async resolvers

-Use the `@app.async_on_publish()` decorator to process events asynchronously.

-We use `asyncio` module to support async functions, and we ensure reliable execution by managing the event loop.

-???+ note "Events order and AppSync Events"
-    AppSync does not rely on event order.
-As long as each event includes the original `id`, AppSync processes them correctly regardless of the order in which they are received.

-=== "working_with_async_resolvers.py"

-    ```python hl_lines="5 6 13"
-    --8<-- "examples/event_handler_appsync_events/src/working_with_async_resolvers.py"
-    ```

 ### Aggregated processing

 ???+ note "Aggregate Processing"